ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/work-with-data-using-queries-in-ballerina.md

 ### Create the `filterCountriesByCases` function

-To define a method, which will filter out the records, which have values higher than 100,000 for the `cases` field, add the code below to the `main.bal` file.
+To define a function, which will filter out the records, which have values higher than 100,000 for the `cases` field, add the code below to the `main.bal` file.

 ```ballerina
 public function filterCountriesByCases(table<CovidEntry> dataTable, decimal noOfCases) returns string[] {